-Constipation is rarely serious but more of a discomfort but in certain cases chronic constipation can lead to hemorrhoids or piles which can be painful and cause rectal bleeding.
+Constipation is rarely serious but more of a discomfort but in certain cases, chronic constipation can lead to hemorrhoids or piles which can be painful and cause rectal bleeding.
 Piles and hemorrhoids are treatable and should not be a cause of worry.

 You must drink at least eight glasses of fluids, be it water, vegetable juice, fruit juice or broth.
 But juices and broth aren’t substitutes for good old plain water.
-You could however grab glasses of prune juice every now and then as it is a mild laxative.
+You could, however, grab glasses of prune juice every now and then as it is a mild laxative.
 You could drink this when you are getting clogged.
 Hot water and lemon is also a very good remedy to let go of constipation.
 Whatever the case is, fluids are a must.

-[Read: Most Pregnant Women Constipated]
+Also Read: Most Pregnant Women Constipated

 You should eat fiber rich foods like whole grains or dried fruits, vegetables, beans and peas as they will help you to eliminate waste.
-You could also eat lots of green vegetables and the delicious kiwi fruit too, as it is packed with potent laxative that will help you to go.
+You could also eat lots of green vegetables and the delicious kiwi fruit too, as it is packed with a potent laxative that will help you to go.
 Every day you must include at least 25 to 35 grams of fiber to your diet.
 Also, you must try and avoid white bread, white rice, refined cereals and pasta as they are sure to lead to constipation.

 The supplements that are doing good to your pregnancy can also do harm in the form of constipation.
 Prenatal vitamins, calcium, and iron supplements can very easily lead to constipation.
 You must consult your doctor and find out how you can save all the trouble of taking these supplements in.